greenorbitspace/hub/userguide/content/en/docs/glossary/f/fire-detection.md

 ---
 title: Fire Detection
 ref: fire-detection
+weight: 1
+exported_at: '2025-06-16T15:03:29.991818+00:00'
-description: 'Fire Detection: The process of identifying the presence of fire through various means, such as smoke detectors, heat sensors, and flame detectors, to ensure timely response and safety measures.'
+definition: Fire detection refers to the process of identifying the presence of fire or smoke using various technologies and systems designed to alert individuals and mitigate potential hazards.
+This includes the use of smoke detectors, heat detectors, and flame detectors, which play a crucial role in fire safety and prevention.
-notion_page_id: 214d6625-c679-804c-86ca-c0daae9372e6
-exported_at: '2025-06-16T14:23:30.657816+00:00'
 tags:
+- Security
-- management
+- Standards
-category:
+id: GL160
+categories:
 - Space & Technology
-id: GL160
 ---